Design & Developed by Themeseye

 Iron Sun Kits

 Living Energy Lights products are very different from typical off-grid solar kits.
 Our products all use DC (direct current), and none of our products are designed to be a general power supply for conventional AC (alternating current) appliances.
 Instead, our products are designed to provide specific services.
 Iron Sun kits provide lighting and charging for efficient 12 volt appliances.
-The Sundanzer DDR refrigerator uses energy straight from a photovoltaic panel without battery backup.
+Daylight drive appliances like insulated solar electric cookers use energy straight from a photovoltaic panel without battery backup.

 Our systems are durable.
 With mindful use, the main components of Iron Sun should not need replacing for 40 years or more.
 Every AC-based solar kit on the market has significant battery replacement costs- $1,000-$2,000 per year (or more) is not unusual.